gfxfundamentals/webgl-fundamentals/lessons/webgl-3d-basics.md

 In the last post we went over how 2d matrices worked.
 We talked about translation, rotation, scaling, and even projecting from pixels into clip space can all be done by 1 matrix and some magic matrix math.
-To do 3D is only a small step.
+To do 3D is only a small step from there.

-In our previous 2D examples we have 2D points (x, y) that we multiplied by a 3x3 matrix.
+In our previous 2D examples we had 2D points (x, y) that we multiplied by a 3x3 matrix.
 To do 3D we need 3D points (x, y, z) and a 4x4 matrix.

-Lets take our last example and change it to 3D.
-We'll use an F again but this time a 3D.
+Let's take our last example and change it to 3D.
+We'll use an F again but this time a 3D 'F'.

 The first thing we need to do is change the vertex shader to handle 3D.
 Here's the old shader.